AndrewJHart/hull-recommendation/README.md

 Head on to the demo page and click on any paragraph or heading, a popover will show either:

 * a Login button if you're not logged in yet
-* A (un)Recommend button with the associated number of recommendations for the selected entity
+* a (un)Recommend button with the associated number of recommendations for the selected entity

 ## Fork and Install